stone-flower-dg/microfrontend-architecture/capstone-project/README.md

 # Capstone Project

-The project provides example how to implement microfrontend architecture using module federation with vite.
+The project provides example how to implement microfrontend architecture using module federation plugin with vite.

 ## Structure